AguaClara/String-Digester/Final_Report_stringdigester.md

 ### Foam
 For the polymer-based materials, four polymer foams were purchased: a 20-foot, closed-cell construction, chemical-resistant, grey polyethylene cord with a diameter of 0.500 inches, a 36 by 2 inch, open-cell construction, ultra-conformable, teal polyurethane strip with a thickness of 0.500 inches, a 36 by 2 inch, open-cell construction, super-cushioning, white polyurethane sheet with a thickness of 0.5000 inches, and a 24 by 24 inch, open-cell construction, super-absorbent, blue polyurethane sheet with a thickness of 0.2500 inches.

-The polymer-based foams will be referred to as the following: the grey polyethylene cord will be referred to as "grey foam", the teal polyurethane foam will be referred to as "teal foam", the white polyurethane foam will be referred to as "white foam", and the blue polyurethane foam will be referred to as "blue foam".

 Purchasing Links:
 [Grey Foam](https://www.mcmaster.com/93295k33),
 [Teal Foam](https://www.mcmaster.com/86195k92),
 [White Foam](https://www.mcmaster.com/8643k481),
 [Blue Foam](https://www.mcmaster.com/8884k51),